-These animals are inclusive of the African Big Fives, in the past years Rhinos were permanent residents in Uganda but due to some unfavorable conditions like civil wars, diseases, poaching and hunting, these animals reduced to zero.
+These animals are inclusive of the African Big Fives, in the past years Rhinos were permanent residents in Uganda but due to some unfavourable conditions like civil wars, diseases, poaching and hunting, these animals were reduced to zero.

-This why efforts were ensured by the Rhino fund towards the establishment of this protected area.
-The first species were exported from Solio ranch in Kenya and others were donated by Disney kingdom of animals.
-The current number of these animals total up to about twenty two but there is hope for increase in numbers because new born babies appear.
+This is why efforts were ensured by the Rhino fund towards the establishment of this protected area.
+The first species were exported from Solio Ranch in Kenya and others were donated by Disney kingdom of animals.
+The current number of these animals total up to about twenty-two but there is hope for an increase in numbers because newborn babies appear.

 How close can you get to the Rhinoceros?

 Visitors to the sanctuary participate in the tracking session that lasts for about 1-2 hours.
 This experience awards travellers’ grand opportunities to see the Rhinos on foot from a close range.
 You are free to take a lot of photos or videos of these animals.
 While tracking, you will be guided by the ranger guides who are well informed about these animals.
 The animals are somehow difficult so it is always advised to keep a reasonable distance from them.

 How do you get to Ziwa Rhino Sanctuary?

 You can get to the Sanctuary by road from Kampala, Uganda’s capital.
 It takes about three to four hours for the drive from Kampala to the Sanctuary via Kampala – Masindi – Gulu highway.
 It is usually a suitable stopover for visitors to the great Murchison Falls National Park.

 Is there accommodation?

 Yes, the Sanctuary is reserved with comfortable accommodation facilities reserved for visitors to stay particularly those who wish to stay for a night or two nights.
 One of the best options is Amuka lodge; it is well facilitated with all amenities to ensure complacent stays for visitors.
 Amuka also has a swimming pool for visitors to cool off on hot days.